polterguy/polterguy.github.io/tutorials/sql-server/index.md

 description: In this article you will setup Magic using Docker and SQL Server.
 The article guides you through everything you need to know, starting out with a docker-compose.yml file for getting Magic up running, using SQL Server as your backend database.
 ---

-# Using Magic with SQL Server
+# Using Magic with Microsoft SQL Server

 In this tutorial we will cover the following parts of Magic and Hyperlambda.